Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Once the girls were a bit messy, I explained the second element of this messy play – the clean up!
 The second bucket was simply warm water with a little squeeze of dishwashing liquid.

-At this point Miss 4 washes the mud off her hands and ran off to play with her Dad and brother who were throwing a ball around.
 Miss 19 months however seemed to enjoy the bubbles more than the mud!
 She attentively scrubbed her little Rhino friend before dumping him back into the mud.

 She was fascinated by the bubbles.
 Lifting her hands in and out of the water, watching the bubbles slide off her hands before splashing them down back in the water again.